tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

     \EM(N, M)         = \frac{4\,M}{N}\,. \label{eq:encounter-multiplier-full}
 \end{gather}

-The factor of $$4$$ in the encounter multiplier in Eqn. \eqref{eq:encounter-multiplier-full}, as well as the factor of $$1/4$$ in $$\NXP$$ in Eqn. \eqref{eq:experience-NPC}, comes from the empirical observation that the DMG assigns an encounter with four PCs and one NPC $$\EM(4, 1) = 1$$, rather than $$1 / 4$$ as expected.
+The factor of $$4$$ in the encounter multiplier in Eqn. \eqref{eq:encounter-multiplier-full}, as well as the factor of $$1/4$$ in $$\NXP$$ in Eqn. \eqref{eq:experience-NPC}, comes from the observation that the DMG assigns an encounter multiplier of one for encounters with four PCs and one NPC, i.e., $$\EM(4, 1) = 1$$, rather than $$1 / 4$$ as expected.
 While this choice may appear arbitrary at first, it makes sense in the context of monster CR being defined relative of a party of four PCs.

 The implication of Eqns. \eqref{eq:experience-PC} and \eqref{eq:experience-NPC}, that XP is the product of a creature's effective hit points and effective damage per round, is quite profound.
-Not only does it give us a direct way of calculating a creature's XP that's independent of the CR calculations in the DMG, it also means that XP can be thought of as a measure for how much damage a creature will likely do in the time it takes an enemy to defeat them.
+Not only does it give us a direct way of calculating a creature's XP that's independent of the CR calculations in the DMG, it also means XP can be thought of as a measure for how much damage a creature will likely do in the time it takes it's enemy to defeat it.

 # Calculating XP

 Before moving on to talk about the encounter multiplier and what it represents, let's take a moment to verify that we're heading down the right path by confirming that Eqn. \eqref{eq:experience-NPC} matches the monster XP values listed for each CR.
-To do this, we'll need a more explicit version of the equation.
-We need to know how to calculate $$\eHP$$ and $$\eDPR$$.
+To do this, we'll need a more explicit version of the equation, which means we need to know how to calculate $$\eHP$$ and $$\eDPR$$.

 Taking advantage of the equations for $$\eHP$$ and $$\eDPR$$ from my previous post, [Effective HP and Damage]({{ site.url }}{{ site.baseurl }}{% link _theory/effective-hp-and-damage.md %}), Eqns. \eqref{eq:experience-PC} and \eqref{eq:experience-NPC} can be written more explicitly in terms of a creature's armor class $$(\AC\,)$$, attack bonus $$(\AB\,)$$, and average damage per round assuming all attacks hit $$(\DPRhit)$$, as